nordfalk/jsyntaxpane/README.md

 The original project is (C)opyright by Ayman Al-Sairafi and released under the [Apache License, Version 2.0](http://github.com/Sciss/JSyntaxPane/blob/master/licenses/JSyntaxPane-License.txt).

-# Downloading, building and test running JSyntaxPane
+# Downloading, building and test running #

 For building, you need to install [Maven](http://maven.apache.org/).